DataBiosphere/jade-data-repo/datarepo-clienttests/README.md

 ## Build out the testing infrastructure
 All the Java code is in the src/main/java directory.
 The runner package contains most of the testing infrastructure code, including the POJO classes used to specify a test configuration.
-The utils package contains code that may be useful for both test scripts and the test runner.
+The common.utils package contains code that may be useful for both test scripts and the test runner.

 Run the linters before putting up a PR.